Dahesey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a readme for my shell direction
+this is my readme file for my shell redirection